Launching > Launch from a form

 - Save your changes to the template.

-You can use various field types:
+You can use various field types to capture different types of information:

-- Short Text (for names, IDs)
+- Short Text (for names, IDs, brief responses)

-- Long Text (for descriptions)
+- Long Text (for descriptions, detailed explanations)

 - Checklist (pick multiple from a list)